 Refrigerators aren't germ-free zones

-Remember, all disinfecting products need to stay wet on the surface for a specific length of time to kill bacteria and viruses.
-This is referred to as "kill time", "dwell time" and/or "contact time" which you can find listed on the label instructions.
-If it dries before the kill time is met, then you haven't actually disinfected anything.
+Remember, all disinfecting products need to stay wet on the surface for the labeled specific length of time to kill bacteria and viruses.
+This is referred to as "kill time", "dwell time" and/or "contact time" listed on the label.
+If it dries before the kill time is met, then you haven't actually achieved disinfection.
 Illness and disease-causing pathogens could still be lingering.
-Be careful, as this kill time can vary even between products made by the same company.
+Be careful, as this kill time can vary even among products made by the same company.

 Many disinfectants (including wipes) also contain alcohol, which can cause the liquid to dry quickly.
-This can make it difficult to keep the surface wet without re-wiping multiple times, so you're better off using a spray disinfectant cleaner.
+This can make it difficult to keep the surface wet without re-wiping multiple times, so you may be better off using a spray disinfectant cleaner.